DarkCaster/Perpetual/docs/op_implement.md

 1. **LLM Query Failures**: If an LLM query fails, the operation will retry up to the number of times specified in the `<PROVIDER>_ON_FAIL_RETRIES_OP_IMPLEMENT_STAGE<NUMBER>` environment variables.

 2. **Token Limit Handling**: If the LLM response reaches the token limit, the operation attempts to continue generating code from where it left off.
 This is particularly useful for large files or complex implementations, but the result heavily depends on the LLM's ability to follow the instruction.
-Currently (as of September 2024) works best with Anthropic Claude 3.5 Sonnet model, and may also work good with GPT-4 or GPT-4o model.
+Currently (as of September 2024) works best with Anthropic Claude 3.5 Sonnet model, and may also work well with GPT-4 or GPT-4o model.

 3. **Invalid Responses**: The operation checks for properly formatted code-blocks in the LLM responses (by default it tries to detect MD formatted code-blocks, but you may customize it for any other format).
 If no valid code is found, it will retry the query.
 Currently, there are no plans for using so-called `JSON-mode`, or other similar fancy features of leading LLM providers and models - because it's not so universal and even provides worse results, at least for now.
 This may change in the future.